Eligibility for Paid Vacation Time Off

 |At least 20 years but less than 25||At least 240 months but less than 300||388|

 |At least 25 years but less than 30||At least 300 months but less than 360||436|

 |At least 30 years but less than 35||At least 360 months but less than 420||484|

 When you leave the university

-When you leave the university, if you've been employed for at least six continuous months at the university or any State of Texas agency, you'll receive a lump-sum payment for any annual leave (vacation), FLSA overtime, or floating holiday balance that you have not used.
-Your department will start this payment process.
+When you leave the university, if you've been employed for at least six continuous months at the university or any State of Texas agency, you'll receive a lump-sum payment for any unused vacation time off, FLSA overtime, or floating holidays.
+Payroll Service cannot issue payment for unused time off until your department has initiated the process.

-If you transfer to another State of Texas agency or higher-education institution without a break in service, your leave balance must be transferred to your new employer.
-Contact the HRSC Records unit to request a verification of your state service and leave balances.
+If you transfer to another State of Texas agency or higher-education institution without a break in service, your time off balance must be transferred to your new employer.
+Please contact the HRSC Records unit to request a verification of your state service and time off balances.
 If you provide the name of the new agency and a fax or email for the human resources office, Records will send the verification directly to your new employer.
 Be sure to check with your new employer to confirm that the information has been entered into their records.